Excelsior Heritage Night – Register Now! January 24th, 2020 No Comments »

-The Excelsior Action Group is now positioned to begin its new chapter wile continuing to support Excelsior merchants in a variety of ways, improving their facades, helping businesses become more accessible for their disabled customers, developing websites and marketing plans, and encouraging residents to explore the corridor and shop locally.
+The Excelsior Action Group is now positioned to help business recovery during this historic COVID-19 pandemic to continue to support Excelsior merchants in a variety of ways, improving their facades, helping businesses become more accessible for their disabled customers, developing websites and marketing plans, and encouraging residents to explore the corridor and shop locally.
 Once fully staffed EAG will again have the opportunity to plan and support some wonderful events in the neighborhood.

 Even though EAG operated at a desktop and out of a box, we've accomplished key milestones.
 EAG is now a fully registered & operational non-profit, a qualified City business partner and actively involved with the Excelsior and Outer Mission Visioning Project .
 Our fully-functioning Board of Directors is busily structuring EAG to meet its Mission for years to come and fully committed maintaining the highest level of service to the community.

-Come see our new space and look for EAG to continuing doing great things in the district!
+Come see our original & new space when we can again mingle and look for EAG to continuing doing great things in the district!

 Excelsior Coffee, Lea Sabado, 11/17/17